 He is also the favorite of Israel as he directed Egypt’s efforts to crush Hamas by demolishing tunnels that functioned as smuggling supplies into Gaza.

 According to a Wikileaks revelation of US diplomatic cable, titled ‘Presidential Succession in Egypt’, dated May 14, 2007:

-In the mid-1990s Suleiman worked closely with the Clinton administration in developing and implementing its rendition program; Rendition involves kidnapping opposition suspects and transferring them to a third country for torture, trial and either imprisonment or execution.
-A practice which increased during the Bush Administration as Egypt became the first stop on the way to the Guantanamo Military Prison and Torture Facility in Cuba.
+In the mid-1990s Suleiman worked closely with the Clinton administration in developing and implementing its rendition program.
+Rendition involves kidnapping opposition suspects and transferring them to a third country for torture, trial, and either imprisonment or execution.

-I can understand why the US government and Corporate America are celebrating but I do not understand why the Egyptian people are celebrating as this is not a change in the status quo.
+I can understand why the US government and Corporate America are celebrating, but I don’t understand why the Egyptian people are celebrating as this is not a change to the status quo.